kazion1337/nodejs-proxyscraper/README.md

 # nodejs-proxyscraper
-Scrapes proxies from proxyscrape.com but in node.js
+Scrapes proxies from proxyscrape.com but in NodeJS
 ---

-created & coded by @kazion#1337
----
 ## Setup:
-- Put yout account token in `config.json`
+- `npm i request` , `npm i fs`
+- if using on repl.it or glitch, make a `package.json` and install there

 ---

-- [Click Here](https://repl.it/github/kazion1337/nodejs-proxyscraper) to run it in repl.it
+- [Click Here](https://repl.it/github/kazion1337/nitro-sniper) to run it in repl.it

 -----